WinterAxis/ESV-MD-Bible/The_Bible_esv/26_Ezekiel/Ezek_15.md

 And I will set my face against them.
 Though they escape from the fire, the fire shall yet consume them, and you will know that I am the LORD, when I set my face against them.

 ###### 8
-And I will make the land desolate, because they have acted faithlessly, declares the Lord God." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+And I will make the land desolate, because they have acted faithlessly, declares the Lord God."

 ***